fabnicolas/vistriker-FE/README.md

 ```
 npm run build_mobile
 ```
-So `angular-cli` can produce inside `mobile_app/www`, without destroy the folder, those files: `index.html`, CSS styles and Angular JS bundles and maps.
+Doing this, `angular-cli` will produce inside `mobile_app/www`, those files: `index.html`, CSS styles and Angular JS bundles and maps; this is done without destroy the folder, which contains Cordova support files to add features to your Android APK.

 1.1) You can (optionally) run: `npm run minify_mobile`.
 It does the same as `npm run minify`, but inside `mobile_app/www`.
 Check minify section above.